 The Carriage Bar where Hershel fell off the wagon after his barn full of walkers were gunned down by Shane.
 Around the corner from here is Steve’s Pharmacy where Glenn & Maggie first did the deed.

-My favorite part of the tour was a visit inside Morgan’s apartment from the “CLEAR” episode.
+There was also a stop inside Morgan’s apartment from the “CLEAR” episode.

-And then there’s this iconic wall, shown in the opening credits.
+And then there’s this iconic wall, shown in the opening credits of the earlier seasons.

 For any serious fan of The Walking Dead, taking a pilgrimage to Senoia, GA is a must.
 These Walking Dead tours and filming locations are so much fun and you’ll leave an even bigger fan than you already are!